sharulsonthalia/fullstack-demo/README.md

 `npm run seed` will run the prisma migrations as well as `server/seed.js` to populate the database with initial data.

 ## During development
 Use `npm run dev` during development to start a development server for the client.
-Changes to file will be watched and server will automatically restart when changes are made.
+This uses an npm package called `concurrently` to simultaneosly run the client and the server on your local machine.
+Changes to files will be watched and the server will automatically restart when changes are made.

 # 34B WorkshopL Authentication & OAuth